gvegayon/appliedsnar/docs/03-week-1-sns-study.md

 ## Error in graph_from_data_frame(., vertices = vertex_attrs): Some vertex names in edge list are not listed in vertex data frame
 ```

 Ups!
-It seems that individuals are making nominations to other students that were not included on the survery.
+It seems that individuals are making nominations to other students not included in the survey.
 How to solve that?
 Well, it all depends on what you need to do!
 In this case, we will go for the _quietly-remove-em'-and-don't-tell_ strategy:

 ```r